• Destinations

 Breakfast+Lunch+Dinner

 The adventure of your Everest Base Camp is near to an end.
-This will be your last day, and with a magnificent view of the enormous mountains at sunrise, you'll have breakfast.
+With a magnificent view of the enormous mountains at sunrise, you'll have breakfast.
 Today, you will hike to the highest point, Kala Patthar (5545 m / 18193 ft).
 It is also the highest altitude you can climb without a permit in Nepal and see an up-close, unobstructed view of Mount Everest.
 It is the time to take as many photos as you want and stroll around the area then descend to Gorak Shep.
-On your way down, you will only have a brief lunch break, but then you will get ready and start your descending journey to Lukla.
+On your way down, you will only have a brief lunch break, but then you will get ready and start your descending journey to Pheriche.

 • A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained, Government-licensed guide.
 The price includes his salary, food, drinks, accommodation, transport, and insurance.